Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 by completing all of the work on time and communicating effectively with me.
-Again, since there are no student technical leaders for this course, you should expect that there may be some delay in me getting back to you with a response to the questions that you have about either the course content or assignments.
+Again, since there are no student technical leaders for this course, you should expect that there may be some delay in me getting back to you with a response to the questions that you have about either the course content or the assignments.

 ## Reminders